NimishKr16/Weather-For-iOS/README.md

-# WeatherForiOS
+# Weather App For iOS
-A Simple Weather App for the iOS Platform in Swift language.
+## A Simple Weather App for the iOS Platform in Swift language.